Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-09-13;  New "me-points" scale.
 3 me-points means "this lowers my active hostility to reproduction."
 2 me-points means "I think this develops the talents of people similar to myself."
 1 me-points means "I really like this."
 0 me-points means "I don't see this as especially wonderful, but I could enjoy the company of people who like it."  -1 me-points means "I am actively opposed to the development of this."

+2021-09-18;  I have an anti-financialism bias that's impacting my ability to perform these analyses.
+Computerized Markets, for instance, are pretty much obviously false.
+So are eternal bank branches.
+Financial markets are about liquidity, not stability.

+2021-09-18;  I want to invent a happier Panarchy.
+Since the Panarchic Symposium resonates so strongly with me, I want to put a +Happiness tech in that slot.
+What would do it, though?
+Surely not 'Emulated Nanoinfluence', but nothing else has particularly occurred to me so far.
+Maybe something in the vein of social progress acknowledgment and rational risk acceptance, as conservative fears of societal breakdown have been useless to society in advanced nations IRL.
+I'm thinking about how something I got right in childhood was my lack of fear of miniscule risks.
+When crime is negligible, as this game describes it to be in advanced societies, people shouldn't have their will cracked by fearing it.
+If I can think of the right way to phrase it, that may be good for a +Happiness technology.

 ---
 The Much-Reviled Lower Classes